tomfong/simple-qr/README.md

 ## About

-Simple QR (簡易QR) is an open-source app, providing the simplest way to scan, create and manage QR codes.
+Simple QR (簡易QR) is an app providing the simplest way to scan, create and store QR codes on your phone.
 No backend service connected.
-No data collected from you.
+No data collected.
 No ads.

-Welcome to download the app from App Store or Google Play.
+It's available on both the App Store and Google Play.

 | Android  | iOS |
 |:-:|:-:|